MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/remove-assign-free-licenses.md

 # Retire Microsoft Teams Free (classic) for your organization

-This article is for IT admins who need to retire their users' **Teams Free (Classic)** licenses and assign them paid Teams licenses.
+This article is for IT admins who already have Microsoft 365 subscriptions and need to retire their users' **Teams Free (Classic)** licenses and assign them paid Teams licenses.

 In mid-April 2023, Microsoft retired the **Microsoft Teams Free (classic)** license.